Linton Kwesi Johnson: Poetry

 Most of Johnson's poetry is political, dealing mainly with the experiences of being an African-Caribbean in Britain: "Writing was a political act and poetry was a cultural weapon...", he told an interviewer in 2008.
 However, he has also written about other issues, such as British foreign policy and the death of anti-racist marcher Blair Peach.
 Johnson wrote "Reggae fi Dada" on the death of his father in 1982, blaming social conditions.
 His most celebrated poems were written during the government of Prime Minister Margaret Thatcher.
-The poems contain graphic accounts of the racist police brutality occurring at the time (cf. "Sonny's Lettah").
+The poems contain graphic accounts of the racist police brutality occurring at the time (for instance, "Sonny's Lettah").
 Johnson's poetry makes clever use of the unstandardised transcription of Jamaican patois.

-Johnson's poems first appeared in the journal Race Today, which published his first collection of poetry, Voices of the Living and the Dead, in 1974.
+Johnson's poems first appeared in the journal Race Today, which published his debut collection of poetry, Voices of the Living and the Dead, in 1974.
 Dread Beat An' Blood, his second collection, was published in 1975 by Bogle-L'Ouverture.

-A collection of his poems has been published as Mi Revalueshanary Fren by Penguin Modern Classics.
-Johnson is one of only three living poets to be published by Penguin Modern Classics.
+A collection of Johnson's poetry was published in 2002 as Mi Revalueshanary Fren by Penguin Modern Classics, making Johnson one of only three living poets to be published in the series, where his editor was Ellah Allfrey.

 Essays

 Johnson's essays, spanning 50 years (1976–2021), are collected in the volume Time Come (Picador, 2023).
 As described by Colin Grant, "The writing is often flinty and flecked with passion; taut and reasoned, but on the edge of fury. ...the grace and power of LKJ's writing are as necessary as ever."
-Reviewing it in the Sunday Times, Tomiwa Owolade concludes: "this volume emphasises the fact that Johnson is a dedicated cultural critic rather than simply an activist who happens to write dub poetry."
+Tomiwa Owolade's review of Time Come in the Sunday Times concludes: "this volume emphasises the fact that Johnson is a dedicated cultural critic rather than simply an activist who happens to write dub poetry."